 \subsection{Design: Serial or Parallel}

-Circuits operate according to the order in which information propagates; in Brownian circuits, this ordering is determined by the sequence of the stochastic particle's motion.
+Circuits operate according to the order in which information propagates.
+In Brownian circuits, this ordering is determined by the sequence of the stochastic particle's motion.
 Modular circuits, whose components are connected in series, generally operate sequentially.
-However, depending on the circuit structure, there may exist paths along which information propagates independently, allowing certain circuit elements to operate in parallel.
-In deterministic electronic circuits, such parallelism typically reduces computation time.
-The behavior of parallel elements in Brownian circuits, however, is fundamentally different and is analyzed in the Appendix~\ref{appendix:tree}, where fully parallel architectures are discussed explicitly.
+However, depending on the circuit structure, paths may exist along which information propagates independently, allowing certain circuit elements to operate in parallel.
+In deterministic electronic circuits, such parallelism typically reduces the computation time.
+However, the behavior of parallel elements in Brownian circuits is fundamentally different and is analyzed in Appendix~\ref{appendix:tree}, where fully parallel architectures are explicitly discussed.

-The distinction between serial and parallel architectures significantly influences the scaling of computational cost.
-A completely serial design, such as a one-dimensional chain or the SoP circuit, exhibits the same scaling behavior discussed earlier: linear scaling of the mean FPT for $\gamma_+>\gamma_-$, quadratic scaling at $\gamma_+=\gamma_-$, and exponential divergence for $\gamma_+<\gamma_-$.
+The distinction between serial and parallel architectures significantly influences the scaling of the computational cost.
+A completely serial design, such as a one-dimensional chain or SoP circuit, exhibits the same scaling behavior as discussed earlier: linear scaling of the mean FPT for $\gamma_+>\gamma_-$, quadratic scaling at $\gamma_+=\gamma_-$, and exponential divergence for $\gamma_+<\gamma_-$.
 In contrast, a completely parallel design, in which all modules operate independently, generates a state-transition diagram equivalent to a hypercube.
-For such circuits, the mean FPT grows exponentially with input size for all values of $\gamma_+$, indicating that no parameter regime yields polynomial-time computation.
+For such circuits, the mean FPT increases exponentially with the input size for all values of $\gamma_+$, indicating that the no-parameter regime yields a polynomial-time computation.